-More first home buyers than ever are choosing to invest in property rather than buying an owner-occupied while investors have long see the potential of Australian real estate.
+More first home buyers than ever are choosing to invest in property rather than buying an owner-occupied property or choosing to “rentvest” instead.

-By getting the right information and applying with the right lenders, you’ll have a better property investing experience.
+By getting the right information and applying with the right lender, you’ll have a better property investing experience.

 Why should you consider property investment?

-Australia doesn’t have very restrictive investment laws or banking regulations like many countries so it’s relatively easier to borrow to invest in Australian property.
+- Australia doesn’t have very restrictive investment laws or banking regulations like some other countries.

 There are generally two ways you can borrow 100% for buying an investment property.
 They are:

 - Guarantor loan for investment: Your parents can use their property to secure your investment loan.
 This will allow you to borrow up to 105% of the property price and you won’t need to pay Lenders Mortgage Insurance (LMI).

 - Another property as security: If you already own property then you can use the equity in your existing property as a deposit for the new investment purchase.
 You can borrow 100% or 105% of the property value depending on the lender you apply with.

 Without a guarantor or equity in another property, you’ll be limited to borrow a maximum of 95% of the property value.

 Need help getting approval for a 100% investment loan?